guardian/pkgu/README.md

 }
 ```

-Then run `yarn build`/`npm run build` and fix anything that `pkgu` prompts you to until it builds successfully.
+Then run `yarn build`/`npm run build`.

+First, it will lint your `package.json` and `tsconfig.json` files and update/add/remove any fields as necessary.

+Second, it will compile 3 versions of your project:

+1. CommonJS version targetting ES2018 (for Node 10+)
+2. ESM version targetting ES2020 for use by bundlers (see [Using `@guardian` NPM packages](https://github.com/guardian/recommendations/blob/master/npm-packages.md#using-guardian-npm-packages) in the recommendations for more info)
+3. TypeScript declaration files

+Third, it will check that the build artefacts match the `package.json` config.

+Finally, if your package provides a CLI it will set the permissions needed to make it executable.

 You should then be good to publish.